Applegammer/rgb332converter/README.md

 ## Download

 The RGB332 (8-bit RGB) converter program in python.
-It is simple program written in python, to run it you need just download project to your machine.
+To run it you just need download project to your machine.
 To do that please use link below:

 ```
 $ git clone https://github.com/Applegammer/rgb332converter-python-education.git